Enis Berberoğlu

-Kadri Enis Berberoğlu (born 1 April 1956) is a Turkish politician and journalist from the Republican People's Party (CHP), who has served as the Member of Parliament for İstanbul's second electoral district since 2015.
-Since the 18th CHP Extraordinary Convention of 2014, he has been the Deputy Leader of the party responsible for media relations and communications.
+Kadri Enis Berberoğlu (born 5 June 1956) is a Turkish politician and journalist from the Republican People's Party (CHP), who has served as the Member of Parliament for Istanbul's second electoral district since 2015.

 Early life and career

-Kadri Enis Berberoğlu was born on 1 April 1956 in İstanbul and graduated from St. George's Austrian High School in 1975.
+Kadri Enis Berberoğlu was born on 1 April 1956 in Istanbul and graduated from St. George's Austrian High School in 1975.
 He graduated from Boğaziçi University and obtained a master's degree in the field of econometrics.
 He has stated that he originates from a socialist family, thereby making him a legacy social democrat.

 Journalism

 Berberoğlu began his journalism career in 1981 at the Dünya newspaper.
 He later went on to become the economics manager at CNN Türk and served as an editor at Hürriyet and Radikal.
 On 29 December 2009, he became the General Director of Publications at Hürriyet, resigning on 10 August 2014 due to growing political pressures on the newspaper.
 In October 2014, he became a writer at the Sözcü newspaper.